liontail/weightrandom/Readme.md

 Item's Data
 -----------
-date is interface so it can assign any value to it
+data is interface so it can assign any value to it

 ## Example